streeter/facebook-aperture-exporter/README.md

 * The preferences button does nothing.
 Eventually it will show the preferences window.
 * The export progress information in the Activity panel is pretty much broken.
 At least you know it is still exporting.
 * The caption for a created Facebook album is not set.
 Still figuring out why that is the case.
-* The open album when upload is complete checkbox does not work
+* <del>The open album when upload is complete checkbox does not work</del>
-* The Sparkle update framework only runs when the plugin is closed.
+* <del>The Sparkle update framework only runs when the plugin is closed.</del>
-* The Sparkle framework doesn't reopen Aperture after updating the plugin.
-This means you need to open Aperture manually.
+* <del>The Sparkle framework doesn't reopen Aperture after updating the plugin.
+This means you need to open Aperture manually.</del>

 ## Nice Features to Have
 * Growl notifications